The Japanese walking method: what it is, why it works, and how to start

 How many times a week should you do Japanese walking?

-The original research recommends at least 4 days per week for best results.
+At least 4 days per week for best results.
 Three times a week still provides benefits if you're just starting out.

 Can beginners do the Japanese walking method?